MatrixDev/flavorAlias/README.md

 myObject.doSomething()
 ```

-Alias will point to `MyObjectFlavor3` when building project with `flavor3`:
+Alias will be pointing to `MyObjectFlavor3` when building project with `flavor3` variant:

 ```kotlin
 typealias MyObject = MyObjectFlavor3